Relaxation approach for learning neural network regularizers for a class of identification problems: Illustration: Identification of coefficients in an elliptic equation

-Data $\{(u_k,y_k); 1\leq k \leq K\}$ are generated artificially by solving the inner-problems corresponding to the $L^2$ regularizer $u\mapsto \frac{3}{2}\|u\|_{\mathcal{U}}^2$, with $\mathcal{U} = \R$.
-Next a feed-forward neural network is trained with this data set.
+Next a feed-forward neural network is trained with this data set, using Algorithm~\ref{algo-outer} presented in section~\ref{sec-algo}.
 The purpose of this test is to compare the trained neural network with the $L^2$ function that represents the ground-truth regularizer to (re-)discover.
+We designed a feedforward neural network with~$16$~layers, with uniform dimension of the hidden layers~$n_{\ell}=1$, and $x\mapsto \tanh(x)$ as activation function.
 Convergence of the objective function is presented in Figure~\ref{fig-misfitL2}, with values given in Table~\ref{table-L2}.
 Figure~\ref{fig-graphL2} represents the graph of the trained ANN compared with the one of the regularizer with which we generated the artificial data, namely $u \mapsto \frac{3}{2}| u|_{\R}^2$.

 \\ \end{minipage}\\

 \\